A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems: Representation Learning in a Dynamic Environment

 In the machine learning literature, the idea of structurally representing transformations of features has been described under a variety of umbrella terms including: untangled `object manifolds'\cite{DICARLO2007333}, `disentangled' representations\cite{higgins2018definitiondisentangledrepresentations}, `capsule networks'\cite{NIPS2017_2cad8fa4}, and `equivariant neural networks'\cite{cohen2016group}.
 Although these frameworks differ in their details, one commonality they share is that an object's identity is defined by its set of symmetry transformations, and these transformations should therefore be structurally embedded in the models themselves\cite{pmlr-v32-cohen14, cohen2015transformation, higgins2018definitiondisentangledrepresentations}.

 Equivariant neural networks in particular are built to explicitly respect known symmetries of the input in an analytically constrained manner.
 Simply, an equivariant representation is one where the output of our neural network transforms in a predictable way under transformations of the input.
 For example, we want a segmentation mask to rotate if we rotate the input image.
-More formally, equivariance can be expressed by the requirement that first transforming the input with $\tau_g(\cdot)$ and then mapping through a neural network layer $f(\cdot)$, should give the same result as first mapping and then transforming: $f\circ\tau_g(\cdot) = T_g\circ f(\cdot)$ (Box \ref{fig:commuting_diagram-a}).
-The challenge of a learning system is then to close the loop in the diagram, either by learning $f$, or by learning a transformation in the hidden layer ($T_g$) that mimics the transformation of the input ($\tau_g$), such that the following operations commute: $f\circ\tau_g(\cdot) = T_g\circ f(\cdot)$.
-This is called a homomorphic representation, a structure-preserving map between two vector spaces.
-Equivariant representations have been shown to be beneficial for both reducing the number of required training examples (sample complexity)\cite{winkels2018d} and improving test performance (generalization)\cite{cohen2016group}.
-As a testament to this, equivariance with respect to known physical symmetries is now a cornerstone of state of the art applications of deep neural networks to scientific data \cite{alphafold, pmlr-v119-bogatskiy20a, hoogeboom2022equivariantdiffusionmoleculegeneration}.
-It has even been further argued that accurately representing symmetries and their associated invariant quantities is the most powerful form of generalization possible in machine learning\cite{higgins2018definitiondisentangledrepresentations}.
+More formally, equivariance can be expressed by the requirement that first transforming the input $\mathbf{u}$ by a transformation $g$ and then mapping through a neural network layer $\phi$, should give the same result as first mapping and then transforming: $\phi(g \cdot \mathbf{u}) = g \cdot \phi(\mathbf{u})$ (Box \ref{fig:commuting_diagram-a}).
+This is called a homomorphic representation, a structure-preserving map between two spaces.
+We note that in general, the transformation $g$ may act on the input and output spaces differently, and therefore the equivariance relation is sometimes written as $\phi(T_g [\mathbf{u}]) = T'_g[ \phi(\mathbf{u})]$.
+In the remainder of this work, we use the more compact $(g \ \cdot )$ action notation for conceptual simplicity.